wffls/waffles/docs/functions/template.md

 [TOC]

-`lib/stdlib/template.sh` contains functions related to templating.
+`lib/functions/template.sh` contains functions related to templating.

-## stdlib.render_template
+## waffles.template.render

-`stdlib.render_template` requires the following two options:
+`waffles.template.render` requires the following two options:

 * `--template`: The path to the template file.
 * `--variables`: The name of a Bash associative array / hash that contains the variables to interpolate.

-`stdlib.render_template` will then echo the rendered template.
+`waffles.template.render` will then echo the rendered template.

 ### Example ###